mikeizbicki/cmc-csci040/hw_00/README.md

      - [ ] contain at least 1 `<span>` tag styled using CSS

      - [ ] use the `<link>` tag to include the CSS file

+     - [ ] contain a Facebook like button and have at least 5 likes

      - [ ] contain a Google Analytics tracker using the `<script>` tag